National Purple Heart Day

 Categories: Blog, Home

-Purple Heart Day was established in 2014 to honor and recognize those who have been awarded the decoration.
+Purple Heart Day was established in 2014 to honor and recognize those awarded the decoration.
 The heart-shaped badge is purple because the color represents courage and bravery.

-In honor of Purple Heart Day, HFOT would like to honor and recognize the members of our military who bravely sacrificed for our nation.
+In honor of Purple Heart Day, HFOT would like to recognize the military members who bravely sacrificed for our nation.

 Leave a Reply